How to Build an Image Crawler Without Coding

 We will need to add auto-scroll both when the website loads for the first time as well as when it paginates.

-Click on "Go to Webpage" from the workflow.
-On the right side of the workflow, spot "Advanced options", check "Scroll down to the bottom of the page when finish loading".
+Click on “Go to Webpage” from the workflow.
+On the right side of the workflow, spot “Advanced options”, and check “Scroll down to the bottom of the page when finish loading”.

 Then, decide how many times to scroll as well as at what pace.
 Here I set scroll times = 40, interval=1 second, scroll way = scroll down for one screen.
 This basically means Octoparse will scroll down one screen for 40 times with 1 second between each scroll.

-I did not come up with this setting randomly but did a bit fine-tunning to make sure this setting works.
-I also noticed that it was essential to use "Scroll down for one screen" as opposed to "scroll down to the bottom of the page".
+I did not come up with this setting randomly but did a bit of fine-tunning to make sure this setting works.
+I also noticed that it was essential to use “Scroll down for one screen” as opposed to “scroll down to the bottom of the page”.
 Mainly because the image URLs we need only get refreshed to the source code gradually.

-Click on "Click to paginate" on the workflow, use the exact same setting for auto-scroll.
+Apply the same setting to the pagination step.
+Click on “Click to paginate” on the workflow, use the exact same setting for auto-scroll.

-Step 5: Start your crawler!
+Step 5: Start your crawler

-Click "Start Extraction" from the upper left-hand corner.
-Pick "local extraction".
-It basically means you'll be running the crawler on your own computer instead of the Cloud server.
-[Download the crawler file used in this example and try it out yourself]
+That’s it.
+Let’s run the crawler and see if it works.
+Click “Start Extraction” from the upper left-hand corner.
+Pick “local extraction”.
+It basically means you’ll be running the crawler on your own computer instead of the Cloud server.

 Example 2: Scrape Full-sized Images

-For this example, we'll use the same website: https://pixabay.com/images/search/dogs/ to demonstrate how you can get the full-sized pictures.
+Question: What if you need the full-sized images?
+For this example, we’ll use the same website: https://pixabay.com/images/search/dogs/ to demonstrate how you can get the full-sized pictures.

 Step 1: Start a new task